zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 Now everything is set up, we can bring it all to life!

-1. In your main directory, create folder to house your new project, maybe name it `first-go-project` to keep continuity, and in it a new file called `main.go`.
+1. In your main directory, create folder to house your new project, maybe name it `go-hello-world` to keep continuity, and in it a new file called `main.go`.
 2. In your `main.go` file, you can now write your first Go code.

 ``` Go title="Hello World!"